-In this section, we’ll cover the various ways of getting to Croatia – you can do so by air, bus, train, car and ferry (at least, these are the most sensible ways of getting there!) and your mode of transport may well depend on the country you live in and its proximity to Croatia.
+In this section, we’ll cover the various ways of getting to Croatia.
+You can of course do so by air, bus, train, car and ferry (at least, these are the most sensible ways of getting there!) and your mode of transport may well depend on the country you’re travelling from and its proximity to Croatia.

 - Getting to Croatia by Bus